United States passport: Early passports

+U.S. passport issued to James H. Blake and his wife, Aves E., passport no. 116933, dated September 4, 1925.
+The passport gives the couple permission for travel to all countries.

 Contemporary passports

 The contemporary period of required passports for Americans under United States law began on November 29, 1941.
 A 1978 amendment to the Immigration and Nationality Act of 1952 made it unlawful to enter or depart the United States without an issued passport even in peacetime.

 Even when passports were not usually required, Americans requested them.
 Records of the Department of State show that 130,360 passports were issued between 1810 and 1873 and that 369,844 passports were issued between 1877 and 1909.
 Some of those passports were family passports or group passports.
 A passport application could cover, variously, a wife, a child, or children, one or more servants, or a woman traveling under the protection of a man.
 The passport would be issued to the man.
 Similarly, a passport application could cover a child traveling with their mother.
 The passport would be issued to the mother.
 The number of Americans who traveled without passports is unknown.

 The League of Nations held a conference in 1920 concerning passports and through-train travel, and conferences in 1926 and 1927 concerning passports.
 The 1920 conference put forward guidelines on the layout and features of passports, which the 1926 and 1927 conferences followed up.
 Those guidelines were steps in the shaping of contemporary passports.
 One of the guidelines was about 32-page passport booklets, such as the U.S. type III mentioned in this section, below.
 Another guideline was about languages in passports.
 A conference on travel and tourism held by the United Nations in 1963 did not result in standardized passports.
 Passport standardization was accomplished in 1980 under the auspices of the International Civil Aviation Organization.